transformerlab/transformerlab-docs/for-teams/running-a-task/creating-scratch-tasks.md

 - For GitHub-based tasks: reference files under `~/github_repo_dir/...`
 - For local uploads: reference files directly under `~/...` (no additional subfolder unless you included one yourself).

-## Modifying Training Scripts for TransformerLab
+## Modifying Training Scripts for Transformer Lab

 Any standard Python training script can run as a task.
-To make it integrate cleanly with TransformerLab and surface useful outputs back to the UI, the main steps to include from the lab-sdk are:
+To make it integrate cleanly with Transformer Lab and surface useful outputs back to the UI, the main steps to include from the lab-sdk are:

 - **Initialize the job with `lab.init()`**
 - **Run your training/eval logic**